jayj/Jayj-HTML5/README.markdown

 ## Features

 * Uses HTML5 and CSS3
+* Uses the CSS preprocessor [LESS](http://lesscss.org/)
-* Awesome design with a hot pink color!
+* Awesome design with a hot pink color! (can easily be changed)
 * **Fully working Ajax PHP contact form**
 * [Modernizr](http://www.modernizr.com/) for enabling of HTML5 elements &amp; feature detects
-* [Respond.js](https://github.com/scottjehl/Respond) - a lightweight polyfill for min/max-width CSS3 Media Queries
-* Uses Droid Serif, loaded from Google Fonts, for the headings
+* Uses the fonts [http://goo.gl/QufgJ](Open Sans and Merriweather), both loaded from Google Fonts
+* Uses a 12-col grid system, known from Twitter Bootstrap
+* The theme supports Google Prettify but it is not included in the download
-* IE6 &amp; IE7 warning (can easily be edited to IE6 only or removed)
+* Friendly IE6 &amp; IE7 warning; user is recommended to update or install Google Chrome Frame
 * Free to use! (: – It's released under [New BSD License](http://www.opensource.org/licenses/bsd-license.php).
 The license is included in license.txt

 ## License